KXUS: KXUS

 It was not until January 31, 1985, the deadline after Demaree had extended the option on his agreement, that the FCC approved the Baptist Bible College application for 89.1 MHz and its sale of KWFC at 97.3.
-Studios were quickly fitted out, and on March 23, 1985, 97.3 relaunched as a Top 40/CHR outlet KXUS.
+Studios were quickly fitted out, and on March 23, 1985, 97.3 relaunched as a CHR/Top 40 outlet KXUS.
 Baptist Bible College resumed broadcasting on 89.1 FM on April 27.

-Branding as "The Ozarks' Power Station, The New US 97!"
+Branding as The Ozarks' Power Station, The New US 97!
 KXUS was just the second 100,000-watt commercial station in Springfield, behind KWTO-FM.
 Its first ratings survey gave it a respectable 10.2 rating for third in the market behind KWTO-FM and KTTS-FM.
 The station's success was exemplified by the response to a 1986 contest giving away $9,700 and a trip to Puerto Vallarta, which generated so many calls it jammed all of the telephone circuits for Springfield for an hour, halting the contest leading to delayed dial tone-impaired 911 service.

-By 1990, KXUS had shifted from a Top 40/CHR station into a AOR station, leading it to a number-one finish among young adults that year in the Arbitron ratings.
-Tragedy struck in 1991 when program director Kevin Allen Barton died in a one-vehicle car crash at the age of 45.
+By October 1988, KXUS had shifted into a AOR outlet, leading it to a number-one finish among young adults that year in the Arbitron ratings.
+Tragedy struck in 1991, when program director Kevin Allen Barton died in a one-vehicle car crash at the age of 45.

 However, KXUS's ratings success did not translate to the entire Demaree group.
 When a bank loan in Cincinnati was called in, Demaree filed for Chapter 11 bankruptcy in February 1992.
-Matters worsened when ASCAP sued for $100,000 to force KXUS to stop playing songs it represented, saying that the ASCAP license for KXUS had been terminated in April 1991 for nonpayment.
+Matters worsened when ASCAP sued for $100,000 to force KXUS to stop playing songs it represented, saying that the ASCAP license for KXUS had been terminated in April 1991, for nonpayment.
 In May, Demaree filed to sell several stations, though not KXUS, to Hendren-McChristian Communications, owned by two Arkansas principals.

 KXUS would not be sold until 1997, when Sunburst Media, owners of KGBX-FM and KGMY-AM-FM, bought it from Demaree and immediately took over programming.
-Sunburst in turn sold its entire Springfield cluster, along with its stations in Bryan, Texas, and Abilene, Texas, to Clear Channel (forerunner to iHeartMedia) in 2000 in a $57 million transaction.
+Sunburst in turn sold its entire Springfield cluster, along with its stations in Bryan, Texas, and Abilene, Texas, to Clear Channel (forerunner to iHeartMedia) in 2000, in a $57 million transaction.